-The 2016 CrossCurrents / Auburn Research Colloquium will be held in July in New York City.
-Research fellows work on a research or writing project related to the theme of Climate Change, Food, and Human Sustainability, with access to libraries and research facilities at Columbia University, Union, Auburn, and Jewish Theological Seminaries.
+Spend the month of July in New York working on a research or writing project related to the theme of “Reproductive Justice,” with access to libraries and research facilities at Columbia University, Union, Auburn, and Jewish Theological Seminaries.

 About the Colloquium

-The Colloquium brings together fellows (scholars of religion, sociologists, clergy, activists, artists and others) who have worked on the topics outlined above and offers them an opportunity for in-depth scholarly exploration of commonalities and differences.
+The Colloquium had been offered for over thirty years.
+Since 2012, CrossCurrents has partnered with Auburn Seminary in continuing this program.
+It brings together "fellows" (scholars of religion, sociologists, clergy, artists, activists and others) who have worked on questions such as those outlined above and offers an opportunity for in-depth scholarly exploration of commonalities and differences.
 By creating an environment conducive to research, open reflection and scholarly inquiry, participants are encouraged to learn from others who have studied different or convergent topics, bringing perspectives from their different fields.

-In addition, fellows will be given the opportunity to participate in Auburns Media Training and will be encouraged to consider ways to bring their work to public audiences.
-The program includes housing at Union Seminary in Manhattan.
-Alternative arrangements are up to the candidate (the cost of the single room housing may be made available in such cases).
+In addition, fellows will be given the opportunity to participate in Auburn’s Media Training and will be encouraged to consider ways to bring their work to public audiences.
+The program includes single room housing in Union Seminary in Manhattan.
+Alternative arrangements are up to the candidate (the cost of the single housing may be made available in such cases).

 At the Colloquium, fellows spend the month of July together, pursuing individual research as well as gathering as a group for focused and facilitated discussions.
 Those who are selected for a fellowship are referred to as "Coolidge Scholars" after William A. Coolidge, the principal benefactor of this program.
 Each Coolidge Scholar works on his or her own project, but benefits by being able to collaborate with others.
 The collegial relationships that develop within the group are a crucial element of this program and one of its distinctive aspects.
 The work of the fellows is eligible for publication in the journal CrossCurrents.